Foodcycling – It’s So Easy!

-Foodcycling is the new educational WSU program encouraging people to: at least, take advantage of curbside food and yard waste collection services AND/OR apply local commercially-produced compost to their own landscape.
-At the most, it is making and using compost at home!
-See our Foodcycling Brochure and the Shore Stewards Newsletter
+Foodcycling is an educational WSU program encouraging people to: take advantage of curbside food and yard waste collection services and apply local commercially-produced compost to their own landscape.

-Here’s a video of Ciscoe Morris foodcycling at his house too!
+Here’s a video of Ciscoe Morris foodcycling at his house!

 Why is foodcycling good for families?